lwpyr/goscript/README.md

-2. **As a extension for your running server.**
+2. **As an extension for your running server.**

-   Some times we want to update some server-side logic without stop the server.
+   Sometimes we want to update some server-side logic without stopping the server.
 Goscript's script mode can meet this cand of need.

    ```shell
    if (Player.VIP == true) {